 1. Receipt and Recording

-- Multiple channels: In-person, phone, email, web form
+- Multiple channels: in-person, phone, email, web form

-- Immediate recording and case number
+- Immediate recording with a case number

-- 24/7 complaint hotline (for large organizations)
+- 24/7 complaint hotline for large organizations

 2. Assessment and Classification